 What Are the CF Mentor Qualifications?

 Before taking on a Clinical Fellow, a CF mentor must meet general requirements.
-First, a CF Mentor must hold a current CCC-SLP, which is the ASHA Certificate of Clinical Competence for Speech-Language Pathologists.
+First, a CF Mentor must hold at least a master’s in speech pathology and a current CCC-SLP, which is the ASHA Certificate of Clinical Competence for Speech-Language Pathologists.
 This will ensure that those who work with you, including the Clinical Fellow, know that you are certified and have the skills and knowledge to provide guidance and clinical services.
 The CCC-SLP must be maintained throughout the entire clinical fellowship experience.

 Experience as a CF mentor is another qualification.
 After being awarded their CCC-SLP, mentors must have 9 months of full-time experience working as a speech-language pathologist.
 In addition, they also are required to have completed 2 hours of professional development in the area of supervision at least once after obtaining their CCC-SLP.
 Lastly, the CF mentor and the Clinical Fellow are not permitted to be related at all.